-Linux: How to Swap Mouse Buttons
+Linux: Swap Mouse Buttons

 Here's how to swap mouse buttons on Linux, by command line.